 Selected Coverdell Fellows will have the opportunity to work towards a Juris Doctor (JD), Master of Laws (LLM) in Dispute Resolution or Transnational Law, or Master of Legal Studies (MLS).

 Each Coverdell Fellow admitted to the College of Law as either a full-time or part-time student will be awarded a Law School Peace Corps Fellows Scholarship of up to 25 percent of tuition per semester.
 All fellows will be considered for additional merit-based scholarships.

 Internships in underserved communities are an integral part of each fellow's degree.
 By sharing their Peace Corps experience and global perspective with the communities they serve here in the United States, returned volunteers are supporting the Peace Corps' Third Goal commitment to strengthen Americans' understanding of the world and its people.
 Professional placements at non-profits and government organizations also help students further develop their skills.

 The Paul D. Coverdell Fellows Program (formerly known as Fellows/USA) is a graduate fellowship program that offers financial assistance to returned Peace Corps volunteers.
 It began in 1985 at Teachers College, Columbia University and now includes more than 80 university partners in 31 states and the District of Columbia.

 Returned Peace Corps volunteers who have satisfactorily completed their Peace Corps service have lifetime eligibility for the Coverdell Fellows Program.
 Volunteers may choose to participate immediately following their Peace Corps service, or any time thereafter.
 This means there are fellows of all ages and professional backgrounds.

 For more information about the Coverdell Fellows Program, visit www.peacecorps.gov/fellows.
-To learn about the program at Willamette University College of Law, contact Leah Straley, Assistant Dean of Recruitment, at (503) 370-6282.
+To learn about the program at Willamette University College of Law, contact Leah Straley, Assistant Dean of Admissions, at (503) 370-6282.